NEWS RELEASE

 September 27, 2024

-According to an Associated Press (AP) release, Ashley Malin, a University of Florida researcher who has studied the effect of higher fluoride levels in pregnant women. called it “the most historic ruling in the U.S. fluoridation debate that we’ve ever seen.”
+According to an Associated Press (AP) release, Ashley Malin, a University of Florida researcher who has studied the effect of higher fluoride levels in pregnant women, called it “the most historic ruling in the U.S. fluoridation debate that we’ve ever seen.”

 The National Health Federation was one of the first to fight fluoridation of public water supplies and successfully convinced many communities across America to ban the practice back in the 1950s, 60s, and 70s.
 Moreover, over the decades, the NHF has published numerous articles describing the bodily and environmental harm and illegal use of medical intervention by toxic water fluoridation.
 Later, in 1996, NHF Board of Governors member Dr. Richard Kunin wrote and published an article describing the dangers of fluoridation.
 And, in 2012, NHF-Ireland launched a boycott of that country’s widespread fluoridation practices that had resulted in excessive fluoride in such consumables as Guiness beer and Irish butter, among many others.

+Now, per court order, the EPA must actually engage in rule-making to limit the toxic exposure of Americans to this poison.
 We all look forward to the EPA doing its job as swiftly as possible and without any conflicts of interest.

 Leave a Reply